radxa/cix-android-manifests/README.md

 $ ./build-android.sh
 ```
 It takes a long time, take a break and wait...
-The generated image is in out/target/product/sky1_orion_o6/images.
+The generated images are in `out/target/product/sky1_orion_o6/images`.
 ```bash
 images/
 ├── android_flush_images.bat